gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 The rational for this change is described [in this PR comment](https://github.com/gatsbyjs/gatsby/pull/940#issuecomment-300878300).

-Nested layouts are *not* supported yet but are on the roadmap for v1.
+Nested layouts (similar to the nested _template feature) are *not* supported yet but are on the roadmap for v1.